 Have you wondered about the source of mother of pearl’s iridescent appearance?
 The answer is in the nacre material itself, which is secreted by the epithelial cells.
-The epithelial cells secrete thin platelets, or building blocks, of nacre.
+The epithelial cells secrete thin platelets, or building blocks of nacre.

 Both pearl and mother of pearl jewelry fall under the category of organic jewelry.
-These are pieces made with gems that originate from living organisms, plants or creatures.
+These are pearl jewelry pieces made with gems that originate from living organisms, plants or creatures.
 However, there are some major differences between the two.

-How to Test for Mother of Pearl Authenticity
+The Test of Authenticity

 Wondering whether or not your mother of pearl jewelry is real of fake?
 Well, you can use the pearl tooth test to check for authenticity.
 Simply tap the gem against your teeth.
 If it’s plastic, the bead will create a muted sound, whereas the real deal will “click” instead.